Watch Our FREE Training

 Calculating the ARV or “after repair value” is vital in determining the MAO.

-The most effective way in calculating the estimated ARV for any given property is by conducting extensive market research in the subject property’s surrounding neighborhood.
+The most effective way to calculate the estimated ARV for any given property is by conducting extensive market research in the subject property’s surrounding neighborhood.
 Typically, that will include scoring the surrounding market for comps and reaching out to appraisers, lenders, real estate agents, and market experts.

 In doing so, the investor will come up with a ballpark price for houses of similar size and make-up.
 Thus, while embarking on this research-driven journey, the buyer will slowly get a better sense of what to expect after he or she purchases the property and conducts the rehab.